 - 6.4.3 The independent comparison outlets in Chepstow are represented by a large number of smaller outlets run as local family businesses.
-Independent convenience outlets within the CSA include a butcher and European minimarket. - 6.4.4 There are a number of service outlets in Chepstow, financial services and estate agents are represented, though many service retailers depend on the tourist sector which will have been impacted by the pandemic.
+Independent convenience outlets within the CSA include a butcher and European minimarket and newsagent. - 6.4.4 There are a number of service outlets in Chepstow, financial services and estate agents are represented, though many service retailers depend on the tourist sector which will have been impacted by the pandemic over the past 18 months.
+However, the lifting of restrictions may help encourage increased tourism.
 A high proportion of café / tearooms and similar service retailers can be found in the town.
-As with the other two market towns Chepstow has seen a growth in the representation of chain cafes, with both Coffee @1 and Costa opening outlets in the CSA.

-6.4.5 In Chepstow the number of charity shops has remained relatively static for a number of years, however, the 2020 survey shows that there are 4 charity outlets all of a national nature.
-Charity shops represent 2.4% of the outlets within the CSA in 2020, which is lower than the other County towns.
+As with the other two market towns Chepstow has seen a growth in the representation of chain cafes, with both Coffee @1 and Costa opening outlets in the CSA. - 6.4.5 In Chepstow the number of charity shops has remained relatively static for a number of years, the 2021 survey shows that there are 4 charity outlets all of a national nature.
+Charity shops represent 2.4% of the outlets within the CSA in 2021.
+This figure is the same as the 2020 survey, however, is lower than in the other County towns.